dwaler/twit2prowl/README.md

 To do
 -----
 Twit2prowl is by no means a finished product.
 It works for me, but might not work for you.
 The only reason I put it up on Guthub is because I wanted to get some experience with Github.
-However, these are the things I plan on improving:
+However, these are the things I plan on improving or adding:
-* Make retrieving mentions more efficient
 * Make twit2prowl work for DM's as well

-You are free to send in any suggestions, or clone this repo and code your own!
-I can be reached on git@buum.nl.
+You are free to send in any suggestions at git@buum.nl, or clone this repo and code your own!